-Just like your computer is connected your smart TV uses powerful processors and intuitive and easy to navigate software to connect to the Internet.
+Just like your computer is connected your smart TV uses powerful processors and intuitive and easy-to-navigate software to connect to the Internet.
 They have more capabilities than the old “Not so Smart” televisions.

-Because smart TVS connect to the Internet and use multiple software applications they are vulnerable to software and Internet hacks.
+Because smart TVs connect to the Internet and use multiple software applications they are vulnerable to software and Internet hacks.
 They can have both privacy and security issues and vulnerabilities.
-The privacy issues and security risks that are present on our computers and smart phones are now present in our living rooms.
+The privacy issues and security risks that are present on our computers and smartphones are now present in our living rooms.

 A smart TV can connect to smart lights, smart locks, and other devices in your Smart Home.
 Some smart TVs actually can be used as the central control platform for all your smart home devices.
 So now you are creating many possible attack surfaces that can lead to privacy issues and security risks.
 All smart home devices should be secured in accordance with best practices.

 A smart TV is usually capable of being control by voice and interactive applications.
 Smart TVs have the ability to connect to other smart devices.
 You can connect your phone to your smart TV.
 This allows you to watch movies and look at photos.
-Also, you can use this set up for video calls.
+Also, you can use this setup for video calls.
 Smart TVs offer something for the whole family.

 What are the benefits of owning a smart TV?

 There must be some benefits of owning a smart TV or nobody would buy them.
 These benefits are a result of advancements in technology.
-Are the benefits worth the added privacy issues and security risk?
+Are the benefits worth the added privacy issues and security risks?